Most of the literature discussing Berkshire Hathaway

 Most of us will never attain that level of wealth.
 We could learn more from Buffett's early career, when he made his first millions.
 Here are some ways regular folks like you and me can emulate Buffett's early successes.

 Experiment with business startups

 As an adolescent, Buffett had a variety of business schemes.
 They ranged from arbitrage-selling Coca-Cola

 These businesses were low-capital startups that allowed Buffett to make a nice grubstake for later in his career.
 It also gave young Warren an early sense of the nuts and bolts of running a business.

-I've noticed other successful investors, like Mohnish Pabrai and Sardar Biglari, were also entrepreneurs who later credited part of their investing success to the knowledge they gained from running a business.
+I've noticed that other successful investors, like Mohnish Pabrai and Sardar Biglari, were also entrepreneurs who later credited part of their investing success to the knowledge they gained from running a business.
 I'd encourage any readers who are thinking of establishing a low-cost startup to go ahead and take the leap.
 At the very least, you'll gain some business experience.

 Pick a great teacher